Definitely-not-AWS-Workshops/workshop-2-blog/content/14-Experiments-With-GitHub-Actions-Concurrency-Group/1-You-Might-Want-A-Single-Workflow-Execution-At-A-Time!/_index.md

 **Continuous Deployment to Production Environment**

-- *Scenario:* you have a CI/CD pipeline that automatically deploys to a production environment after passing tests.
+- *Scenario:* you have a CI/CD pipeline that seamlessly deploys to the production environment as soon as changes are merged into the *main* branch.

 - *Problem:* multiple developers push updates to the repository in a short span, triggering multiple deployments to production.
 This could cause a race condition where one deployment overwrites another or causes downtime.